wenyang/azureml-v2-preview/docs/index.rst

 Currently supported:
 ~~~~~~~~~~~~~~~~~~~~
-- Command Job for normal and distributed training
+- CommandJob for single-node and distributed training
-- Sweep Job for hyperparameter tuning
+- SweepJob for hyperparameter tuning
 - Asset management for data / model / environment

 Coming soon: